josephkerkhof/SHA-256-Password-Hacker/README.md

 ## Purpose of the Problem

-This supplemental project in my Data Structures (CS 271) course was given to illustrate how poor brute force algorithms are in solving problems.
+The supplemental project in my Data Structures (CS 271) course was given to illustrate how poor brute force algorithms are in solving problems.
 In this case however, it is the only solution.
-At the time of my solution **no other Computer Science student at UW-Oshkosh had discovered a way to crack the password**.
+At the time of completing my solution **no other Computer Science student at UW-Oshkosh had discovered a way to crack the password**.

 ## Problem Details